Color Cast Correction

 Single Channel Correction

-The Blue Channel is out of neutral color alignment,
+The Blue Channel is out of neutral color alignment.

 Two Channel Mid Tone Adjustment—Color Cast Correction

-Ingo Palette readout for one of the Color Sampler points
+Info Palette readout for one of the Color Sampler points

 Next Page • Page 1 • Page 2 • Page 3 • Page 4 • Page 5 • Cast Correction • Six Steps of CC